 You may wish to see an introductory page to this section with a map first.

-Silvan is located some thirty miles east of Diyarbakir on the road leading to Lake Van and beyond it to Eastern Armenia and Persia (to-day Iran).
+Silvan is located some thirty miles east of Diyarbakir on the road leading to Lake Van and beyond it to Eastern Armenia and Iranian Azerbaijan.
 Some archaeologists and historians locate the ancient city of Tigranakert in the vicinity of Silvan.

 Tigranakert was founded by King Tigranes of Armenia in ca 80 BC as the new capital of his kingdom.
 In 69 BC the town was conquered by the Romans and many of its inhabitants were sent back to their places of origin; the town was given back to Tigranes in return for an indemnity, but in 64 AD it was again taken by the Romans.
-The memory of Tigranakert survived only because it was mentioned by Roman historians.
+The memory of Tigranakert survived only because it was mentioned by Roman historians when describing the arrival to Rome of King Tiridates at the time of Emperor Nero.

 Houses built above the southern (left) and western (right) walls